jncraton/programming-languages-cpsc2430/readme.md

 ### Presentations

-Students will complete two presentations over the course of the semester sharing knowledge of specific areas of interest with their peers.
+Students will complete at least one presentation over the course of the semester sharing knowledge of specific areas of interest with their peers.

 ### Labs